zeal0u5/ryboureCampaign/Sessions/Session 15.md

 We are looking for an opening larger than us
 There is really only one route to take in these rocks.
 As we round a sharp turn laying in the middle of the path a large bulbous sickly looking larvae worm thing.
 Almost disformed in some areas.
 It doesn't really mean its docile.
 It just hasn't noticed us yet.

-[[Lizee]] goes up to the larvae.
+[[Lizee (in jail)]] goes up to the larvae.
 It makes a sickly goop sound as the sword is almost pulled into it.
 As soon is lizee peirces into it, it explodes into goop and thousands of scorpions.
 They go everywhere in this general direction.

 We keep going.